Lesson video

 What other ways of making lines can you think of?
 Pause the video and share with someone.

-And we'll see if we cover any of the ones that you came up with.
+Let's explore some different ways of making lines, and we'll see if we cover any of the ones that you came up with.

 Adrienne DeVine draws with wire to create hanging sculptures.

-And we can also see here some relief print on poly block using a range of lines Pause the video and share with someone, which of these four examples of ways of playing with line do you find most interesting?
-Stitching, scraping lines in clay vessels, drawing with wire, or creating lines on poly block.
+Pause the video and share with someone which of these four examples of ways of playing with line do you find most interesting, stitching, scrapping lines in clay vessels, drawing with wire, or creating lines on poly block.

-Thanks for sharing your responses, and we'll be having a go at one of these methods a little later in our lesson.
+And we'll be having a go at one of these methods a little later in our lesson.

-Pen can be used to create different types of line.
+Pen can be used to create different types of line; however, artists can play with line in many ways.

-In this example, stitching has been used.
+In this example, stitching has used.

 Do the lines look different in this medium compared to pen?
 Pause the video and share with someone.